 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2012-2013 academic year (see the next item below), use the 2012-2013 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-H1 2012-2013 2011-2012

-estimated final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: ✓
+H1 2013-2014 estimated 2012-2013 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: $\checkmark$

-H3 Which needs-analysis methodology does your institution on use in awarding g institutional aid?
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-Н3 Federal methodology (FM) ✓
+H3 Federal methodology (FM) $\checkmark$

 H3 Institutional methodology (IM)

 H3 Both FM and IM

-H1 Need-based \$ (Include non-need-based aid used to meet need.)
+H1 Need-based \$ (Include non-need- based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)
-H1 Scholarships/Grants H1 Federal \$1,304,201 \$194,678 H1 State (i.e., all states, not only the state in which your institution is located) \$692,878 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$10,512,282 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$2,685,905 H1 Total Scholarships/Grants \$15,195,266 \$194,678 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$2,335,699 \$3,660,811 H1 Federal Work-Study \$707,377 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$497,885 H1 Total Self-Help \$3,043,076 \$4,158,696 H1 Other H1 Parent Loans \$1,217,315 H1 Tuition Waivers Reporting is optional.
+H1 Scholarships/Grants H1 Federal \$1,325,021 \$252,477 H1 State (i.e., all states, not only the state in which your institution is located) \$688,716 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$11,118,574 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$2,423,556 H1 Total Scholarships/Grants \$15,555,867 \$252,477 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$2,292,708 \$3,710,153 H1 Federal Work-Study \$701,970 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$452,284 H1 Total Self-Help \$2,994,678 \$4,162,437 H1 Other H1 Parent Loans \$1,317,082 H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$258,719 H1 Athletic Awards
+Do not report tuition waivers elsewhere. \$384,403 H1 Athletic Awards

-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
 Fresh.)
-Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2012 cohort) 270 1072 8 H2 b) Number of students in line a who applied for need-based financial aid 200 824 5
+Less Than Full-time Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2013 cohort) 267 1030 H2 b) Number of students in line a who applied for need-based financial aid 214 815